Information about Boucles Kittens

 I've decided a Selkirk is for me - how can I reserve a kitten?

 First of all please email or telephone me and tell me a bit about yourself and your family and homelife and what you are looking for.
-You might be looking for a kitten now or you might wish to wait for a particular mating.
+You might be looking for a kitten now or one in the future.
 I will then suggest a visit to meet me and my cats or to meet the kittens once they are old enough for visitors.
 Please note I only have one or two litters a year and as such you may have to wait some time before a Boucles baby can join you.
 If you would prefer not to wait then I can recommend other breeders.

 I prefer new families to meet their potential kitten and be absolutely sure of a perfect match before reserving a kitten.
 With this in mind I will not take a deposit on a kitten until you have come and met them and my family of cats and a decision has been made.
 I am however very happy to place a kitten on hold until you are able to visit meaning that subject to you and the kitten falling in love with each other, that kitten will not be offered to anyone else in the meantime.
 Please note I will not take deposits and reserve kittens before they are six weeks old.

-In accordance with GCCF regulations no Boucles baby will leave home until they are at least 13 weeks old and will be neutered (unless sold on the active register), vaccinated, wormed and health checked by a vet twice and come with their own 'suitcase' full of goodies to help them settle in with you.
-Prices (as at October 2016) start from £600 for neutered pet kittens and from £900 for breeding cats but these vary dependent on the individual litters and the quality/pedigree of the kittens.
+In accordance with GCCF regulations no Boucles baby will leave home until they are at least 14 weeks old and will be neutered (unless sold on the active register), vaccinated, wormed and health checked by a vet twice and come with their own 'suitcase' full of goodies to help them settle in with you.
+Prices (as at Summer 2020) start from £800 for neutered pet kittens and from £1,250 for breeding cats but these vary dependent on the individual litters and the quality/pedigree of the kittens.
 Pet passports and TICA certified pedigrees can be arranged and provided at additional cost.

 **You can view our available kittens and see planned matings on the Kitten Nursery page**